How should you visit this great city if you don't have much time? Here's a complete list of things you should see in Rome in less than 24 hours!

 Discover with us the unmissable things in a few hours' itinerary in Rome: we are completely sure you will look forward to coming back!

 10. Rome in less than 24 hours?
 Start from here!

-09.00 - The first stop is the Imperial Forums.
-Once they are the epicentre of the political and social life of ancient Rome.
+09.00 AM - The first stop is the Imperial Fora.
+Once they are the epicentre of the political and social life of the ancient city.
 A series of five monumental squares were built between 46 BC. and 113 A.D. by Julius Caesar and later by the emperors Augustus, Vespasian, Nerva and Traiano.

-The Colosseum is the largest theatre of antiquity.
+It is also the largest theater of antiquity.
 It owes its name to its size, but some believe it is since there was a huge bronze statue of Nero nearby.
 The building is almost 50 meters high, covered in travertine, and is divided into 4 orders.

 In 1990 it became one of the UNESCO World Heritage Sites and in 2007 it became one of the new wonders of the world.

 Since 1921, the altar of the homeland has housed the body of the unknown soldier.
-Between 1929 and 1943, Piazza Venezia and the homonymous Palazzo Venezia were the home of the Italian government.
+Between 1929 and 1943, the square and the homonymous Palazzo Venezia were the home of the Italian government.

 The column was designed by Apollodorus of Damascus and reaches almost 40 meters in height in its 17 drums with a diameter of about 4 meters that make up a story of about 200 meters.

 The column also served as the emperor's mausoleum.

 6. Discover another square and its monumental fountain